 A charming tale about inventive children who plant some summer fun.

 Sizzle!
 Put on some shorts and try to stay cool in the hot summer season.
 Watch fruit ripen and baby animals grow up.
-See how summer brings changes for weather, people, plants, and animals.
+See how summer brings changes in weather, people, plants, and animals.